Scaramir/orgaSeg/README.md

 ## Export data

 - Open project with annotations in QuPath
-- Use export_annotation_images_as_tif.groovy file with instructions on top to export cells
+- Use src/export_geojsons_and_rois.groovy file with instructions on top to export cells & geojsons
-- Export for all files the annotations as geojson

 ## Preprocess data